ananao20/CovidBot/README.md

 # CovidBot
-Covid Chatbot that can answer all your covid-related queries
+Covid Chatbot that can answer all your covid-related queries.
+# Dialogflow